MobileID InApp

-Signicat MobileID InApp offers a secure, low latency multi-channel authentication, authorization and identity solution.
-On-device biometrics and device binding are used as the primary factors when authenticating users, improving security, UX and customer engagement and ultimately boosting revenue.
+Signicat MobileID InApp offers a secure, low latency multi-channel authentication, authorisation and identity solution.
+On-device biometrics and device binding are used as the primary factors when authenticating users.
+This improves security, UX and customer engagement.

 The InApp solution provides a simple way to implement and use two-factor authentication on mobile devices, with an API which allows merchants to first register a user by tying a device to an identity.